 Teachers and parents can explore various tools to put the Lexile Framework to work in their classrooms and for their students.

-Overview of the uses and benefits of Lexile® measures in the classroom and library.
+A two-page overview of the uses and benefits of Lexile® measures in the classroom and library.

 A two-page overview of the benefits and usefulness of the Lexile® Framework for Reading.